 SM58 Microphone.
 This is the industry standard vocal microphone.
 For podcasting, a dynamic microphone (vs. a condenser) works much better.
 Many USB microphones are large diaphragm condensers.
 They work great for singing, guitar playing, etc…but not for spoken word.

-Peavey Mixer.
+Soundcraft mixer.
 I plug my microphone and iPad into the mixer.
 If I do a Skype interview, I also route the audio through the mixer.
-(NOTE: you need to order have a mixer with inserts for compression.
-I just realized the Behringher mixer I linked to originally has been updated and no longer has inserts.)
-This is a suitable alternative.
+(NOTE: you need to order have a mixer with inserts for compression.)

 Behringher Compressor: This is the secret sauce.
 I run my microphone and the outputs of the mixer through the compressor.
 It levels out my audio and gives it a broadcast punch.